1214658495/my-wiki-test/docs/3_4_GMSL_Video_Injection_Card/FAQ/FAQ_Video_Injection_Card.md

 For immediate assistance, contact our technical support team or visit our documentation portal.

+### Q12: What SDK and API interfaces are available for custom applications?

+**A12:** Our API interfaces:
+- **Send Interface**: `int send_one_frame(unsigned char* buffer);`
+- **Register Read/Write Interface**: `static int reg_rw(int addr, int write, int value);`

+Customers can directly use these APIs to implement video injection logic.
+Customers can use the register read/write interface to save registers and use the send interface to achieve video injection.

+### Q13: How does the simulation software work with GPU acceleration?

+**A13:** The simulation software uses GPU virtual transmission channels to generate data, then transfers the data to CPU memory through CPU-based video injection APIs to achieve video injection.
+Reference section 11.3.

 ---

 *This FAQ document is regularly updated to reflect the latest features and capabilities of the CIG4-8H Video Injection Card.*